 Peek Frean had established an Australian subsidiary by 1934.

-By 1939 the Peek Frean site covered 12 acres.
+Peek Frean employed over 4,000 people across a twelve acre site by 1939.
 Over 300 different varieties of biscuit were produced.
-The company manufactured its own biscuit tins; some three million a year.
+The company also manufactured its own biscuit tins; some three million a year.

 Arthur Carr died in 1947 with an estate valued at £630,206.

-Peek Frean acquired the Ashley Vale Biscuit Company Ltd, with a factory at Avonmouth, Bristol in 1955.
+Peek Frean acquired the Ashley Vale Biscuit Company, with a factory at Avonmouth, Bristol, in 1955.

 There were 1,750 employees at Bermondsey in 1964.